-The second diamond is a mere one colour lower than the first and this results into a 20% lower price for the “K”.
+The second diamond is a mere one colour lower than the first and this results in a 20% lower price for the “K”.
 Quite a difference for one variable.

 I just want to emphasise this: If a diamond’s colour increases by one grade according to the certificate issued by an “independent” grading laboratory you pay R14 000 extra in this scenario.

 That’s the price you pay for a higher colour, right?

 Unfortunately, not necessarily.
 There are no set industry standards to which a diamond should be graded.
 If you have the same diamond graded by 10 laboratories, I promise you the chances of getting ten identical reports is 0%.
 Yet, the impact on pricing is massive.

 The Gemological Institute of America (GIA) is by far the best, most consistent, honest and accurate laboratory in the world.
 That’s why it’s seen as the gold standard.
 It’s almost the only laboratory we use to grade our diamonds.

 Here’s a great image just to show you how much standards can vary between grading laboratories:

 The diamonds above were both graded as I-colour.
 The left one was graded by GIA, the other … not.

 The lack of standardisation is easy to exploit, and many jewellers and grading laboratories couldn’t stand the temptation.
 It’s the biggest win-win situation in history; the jeweller can sell his diamonds at a higher price (since the certificates are inflated over real characteristics) and the grading laboratory has a very loyal customer base.